George Melashvili

 George Melashvili (გიორგი მელაშვილი) (born April 20, 1994) is a public figure, scholar of political sciences (specializing in comparative politics) and East Asian studies (specializing in Korea), and a civic activist who is the founder and president of the Europe-Georgia Institute, a hybrid non-governmental organization in Georgia since September 2016.

 Under Melashvili's leadership the Europe-Georgia Institute transformed from a student organization into one of the leading civil society organizations in Georgia and became member of the European Liberal Forum, a European political foundation, and founded the London Security Conference, an annual event focusing on European frontlines that was originally established as the Black Sea Security conference.

 He is affiliated with the German Marshall Fund of the United States (GMF), which named him a Policy Designers Network fellow in 2020 and a ReThink.CEE Fellow in 2025.
 He serves as an invited lecturer of International relations theory at the Free University of Tbilisi and East Asian studies at the University of Georgia.

 On April 26, 2021 the Swedish Institute selected Melashvili as one of 10 SI Changemakers among more than 15 000 Swedish Institute alumni.

+Early life and family

+Melashvili's family originates from Sukhumi, Abkhazia.
+He is the grandson of Alexander Berulava (1945–1993), a prominent journalist, writer, and human rights defender who founded the Georgian Television of Abkhazia.
+During the War in Abkhazia, Berulava served as the head of the Military Press-Center for the Council of Ministers.
+On 27 September 1993, when Sukhumi fell, Berulava refused to leave the besieged city alongside other government members, including Zhiuli Shartava and Guram Gabiskiria.
+He was captured and subsequently murdered by the Russian-backed forces during the ethnic cleansing of Georgians in Abkhazia.
+Amidst this family history, Melashvili's grandmother played a particularly significant and formative role in his upbringing, helping to shape his character and values.